AcalaNetwork/bodhi.js/examples/foundry/counter/README.md

 ```

 ### to public network
-in order to deploy to public network, we can skip step 1 and 2 in previous section, and switch to public eth rpc endpoint for step 3 and 4.
-For example, to deploy to public mandala, substitute `http://localhost:8545` with `https://eth-rpc-mandala.aca-staging.network`.
+in order to deploy to public network, we can skip step 1 and 2 in previous section, and switch to public eth rpc endpoint for step 3.
+For example, to deploy to public mandala, substitute `http://localhost:8545` with `https://eth-rpc-tc9.aca-staging.network`.

 ### use a deploy script
-For more complex deployments or tests (for example if your tests need to make axios call), you might need to write a script.
+For more complex deployments or tests (for example if your tests need to make axios call), you might want to write a JS script.
 In such case you can easily integrate foundry with hardhat by following the instructions [here](https://hardhat.org/hardhat-runner/docs/advanced/hardhat-and-foundry).
-You can still write, test, and build the contract in foundry.
+You can still write, test, and build contracts with foundry.